chebee7i/twitter/README.md

 -   *data* : Holds scripts for collecting tweet data from Twitter.
 -   *twitterproj* : The Python "library" that should be added to your site-packages.
-Various scripts will do: `import twitterproj`.
+Various scripts will expect the following code to
+    succeed: `import twitterproj`.

+The `requirements.txt` file lists packages that scripts in this project will need.
+Install them all at once:

+    pip install -r requirements.txt